Filophile: 6 Filipinos from SoCal

 Painter Christine Morla and sculptor Chris Sicat, artists whom I have known for nearly a decade, have been making recently what I consider the best work of their careers.
 Morla (CGU MFA/LMU BFA) continues to adopt the weaving techniques taught to her from her father, but now creates all over abstractions that recall blizzard-like fractal landscapes using paper and candy wrappers.
 Sicat (New York Academy of Arts MFA/Otis Parsons BFA) has recently begun exhibiting sculpture which consists of trunks, branches and planks of wood that are completely covered in graphite, functioning simultaneously as drawings on wood.
 He humorously dubs these objects, “Tag-a-logs”.

 I have been following the work of Charmaine Felix-Meyer for the last few years, although I have not had the opportunity to work with her until now.
 Felix-Meyer (Vermont College of Fine Arts MFA/SFAI BFA) examines identity through a process of negation and de-negation using drywall as materia prima.
-In what will be her first exhibition in Los Angeles she will present a room construction that blurs the line between drawing and sculpture, pictorial space and dimensional space.
+In what will be her first exhibition in

 I have been introduced to Gina Osterloh (UCI MFA/De Paul University BA) more recently, and her multifaceted constructed photography seemed the perfect fit for my vision for this exhibition.
 In her images replete with cut pieces of colored paper and a lone figure, Osterloh uses the idea of camouflage to convey the disintegration, or perhaps integration of the body into its environment.